hubiinetwork/nahmii-sdk/Docs/nahmii-contract.md

 <a name="new_module_nahmii-sdk--NahmiiContract_new"></a>

 #### new NahmiiContract(contractName, walletOrProvider)
-Constructs a new contract wrapper instance by loading the correct ABIs based on the name of the contract and the network that the provider or wallet is connected to.
+(Deprecated) Constructs a new contract wrapper instance by loading the correct ABIs based on the name of the contract and the network that the provider or wallet is connected to.